 On May 13, 2016, we filed a motion to dismiss the Sokolowski action as to us.
-Subsequently, plaintiffs sought and received an extension to file their opposition to the defendants' motions to dismiss to August 19, 2016.
+Subsequently, plaintiffs sought and received an extension to file their opposition to the defendants' motions to dismiss to August 19, 2016 and a further extension to September 29, 2016.